• Skip to main content

 Instructions

-• Freeze your KitchenAid Ice Cream Attachment 24 hours in advance.
+• Freeze your ice cream maker bowl at least 24 hours in advance.
 It needs time to freeze before using.
 I keep mine in the freezer all the time, whether it has ice cream in it or not.

 • In a stand mixer combine the whole milk, sugar and salt.
 Mix on medium speed until the sugar dissolves.